sohaildani/FlashLIght/README.md

-# FlashLIght
+# FlashLight
-#Android App
+>Android App
-It is a Andrpoid App.My customize flash light app
+FlashLight is a customize flasllight.
-#Contributor
-Mohd Sohail Khan
+##When to use
+- For searching
+- In dark nights
+- During Camera picture

+#Contribute
+Contributions are always welcome!
+Please read the contribution guidelines first.